-- Phase I operations: distribution of the call for proposals to prospective European ALMA users, user support during proposal preparation as well as assistance in coordinating the refereeing process and in assessing the technical feasibility of the proposals. - Phase II operations: assisting users with the preparation of the technical details required to schedule and execute the proposed observations, and validation of Phase II material. - Quality control on data prior to delivery to the PI. - Data product support: delivery of the final raw and pipeline-reduced data to the PIs. - Testing performance and usability of ALMA software for users. - Archive operations: the ESO ARC node holds a complete synchronized copy of the ALMA archive. - · Running the ALMA Helpdesk. - · Community development and outreach.
+• Phase I operations: distribution of the call for proposals to prospective European ALMA users, user support during proposal preparation as well as assistance in coordinating the refereeing process and in assessing the technical feasibility of the proposals.

+Phase II operations: assisting users with the preparation of the technical details required to schedule and execute the proposed observations, and validation of Phase II material.

+- Data product support: delivery of the final raw and pipeline-reduced data to the Pls. - Archive operations: the ESO ARC node holds a complete synchronised copy of the ALMA archive. - Running the ALMA Helpdesk. - · Community development and outreach.